 - All pages of the project narrative must use one-inch margins and be numbered according to the prescribed numbering convention.
 (See "Table of Contents" section) - The project statement that appears on the cover sheet must not exceed 100 words. - The abstract must not exceed one page. - Narrative must use line spacing of at least 1.5, and a type size of 12-point font.
 Charts may use single spacing and a type size of 10-point font. - All copies of the proposal should be on standard size (81⁄2" x 11") paper of regular weight. - Bound copies must be stapled in the upper left corner.
-They should not be bound by glue, spirals, wire, clasps, or any other means.
+They should not be bound by glue, spirals, wire, clasps, or any other means. - The prescribed coversheet must be the first page of the proposal.

-- The prescribed cover sheet must be the first page of the proposal. - The original cover sheet must be signed in blue ink.
-Copies of the cover sheet must not be color photocopied. - Application package excluding proposal cover sheet, proposal strand, table of contents, budget narrative, itemized budget form, signed assurances and appendices must not exceed 20 pages. - All tables and charts must follow prescribed formats.
+- The original coversheet must be signed in blue ink.
+Copies of the coversheet must not be color photocopied. - Application package excluding proposal cover sheet, table of contents, budget narrative, itemized budget form, signed assurances and appendices must not exceed 20 pages. - All tables and charts must follow prescribed formats.

-NOTE: MSDE will consider geographic distribution when making awards.
+NOTE: MSDE reserves the right to take into consideration geographic distribution when making awards.